 IGCSE ENGLISH LITERATURE

-The course

 Literature at GCSE is a tremendously exciting experience leading students to a greater and more informed enjoyment of literature and ultimately to a greater understanding of themselves, of others and of the world around them.
 The primary aim of the course is to encourage the candidate's own response to literary texts, that enjoyment taking a variety of forms, both critical and imaginative.
 The English Literature IGCSE course at MPW takes full account of the requirements of the National Curriculum at key stage 4.

 The teaching aims to encourage candidates to develop: (i) the ability to read, understand and respond to a wide range of literary texts and to appreciate the ways in which authors achieve their effects; (ii) awareness of social, historical and cultural contexts and influences in the study of literature; and (iii) the ability to construct and convey meaning in speech and writing, matching style to audience and purpose.

 66 A classic is a book that has never finished saying what it has to say.
 99

 Italo Calvino, writer

-What skills do I need?

 You need to take delight in the close reading and analysis of texts.
-How is the course assessed?

 There are three exams.
 The Component 1 exam (Poetry and Prose - Closed Text) tests you on two texts: (i) Ted Hughes - selected poems and (ii) Picnic at Hanging Rock - Joan Lindsay.
 There is a choice of two questions (one passage-based and one essay) on each text.
 The exam lasts 90 minutes and is worth 50% of the total marks.

-The Component 3 exam (Drama (Open Text)) will involve the study of: (i) Othello by William Shakespeare.
+The Component 3 exam (Drama (Open Text)) will involve the study of A Midsummer Night's Dream.
 There is a choice of two questions (one passage-based and one essay) on the text.
 The exam lasts 45 minutes and is worth 25% of the total marks.

 The Component 4 comprises 'unseen' passages which will test candidates' skills in literary appreciation.
 It is worth 25% of the total marks.

 This specification is examined in May/June and October/November examination sessions and can be taken twice.

-Reading

-Othello (New Cambridge Shakespeare) By W. ShakespearePublished by CUP, ISBN-13: 978-1107569713
+A Midsummer Night's Dream (New Cambridge Shakespeare) By W. Shakespeare

+Published by CUP, ISBN-13: 978-1107569713
-Picnic at Hanging Rock

-By Joan Lindsay
+Picnic at Hanging Rock By Joan Lindsay

-Published by Vintage Classics
+Published by Vintage Classics ISBN-13: 978-0099577140

-ISBN-13: 978-0099577140

-New Selected Poems

-By Ted Hughes

-Published by Faber & Faber
+By Ted Hughes Published by Faber & Faber

 ISBN-13: 978-0571173785

-Exam Board and Specification Codes
+Exam Board and Specification Codes Cambridge 0992 Head of Department Richard Martin

-Cambridge 0486

-Head of Department

-Richard Martin

 GCSE FRENCH

-The course

 By learning a foreign language, you give yourself the chance to see the world in a different way.
 You can explore a new culture and access films, plays and books as they were meant to be seen and read.
 You will also increase your employability as there is always a demand for people who can speak more than one language across a very wide range of careers.
 In this course, you will develop your knowledge of the French language and culture through studying three different topic areas:

 Theme 1: Identity and culture;

 Theme 2: Local, national, international and global areas of interest;

 Theme 3: Current and future study and employment.

-What skills do I need?

 You need an interest in languages and the culture of another country and its people.

-66 The most intimate temper of a people, its deepest soul, is above all in its language. ??
-Jules Michelet, historian How is the course assessed?
+66 The most intimate temper of a people, its deepest soul, is above all in its language. ">>

+Jules Michelet, historian